liximomo/vscode-sftp/README.md

 1. `Ctrl+Shift+P` on Windows/Linux open command palette, run `SFTP: config` command.
 2. Run commnad on editor context menu or explorer context menu.

-*Note* ：A commnad must run with a target(file or directory).
+*Note1* ：A commnad must run with a target(file or directory).
 When Running command within command palette will result in target be workspace root.

+*Note2* ：Sync commands will only avaliable to a directory.
+Try not to bind shortcut to those commands becasue there is no way to firgut out the target direcotry.

 ### Command
 | Command              | describe                                    |